mindok/contex/README.md

 ```

 ### Charts
 Data can be represented within different chart types.
-Currently supported charts are `BarPlot`, `PointPlot`, `GanttChart` and `Sparkline`.
+Currently supported charts are `BarChart`, `PointPlot`, `GanttChart` and `Sparkline`.
 Generally speaking, you can create a chart structure by calling `new(<DataSet>)` on the relevant module and Contex will take a reasonable guess at what you want.
 For example:

 ```elixir
 point_plot = PointPlot.new(ds)